carolineireri/IP_WK2/README.md

 ## Known Bugs

+No known bugs.

 ## Contributing changes

-To contribute to changes in this project, feel free to fork this project on github and clone it to your local repository.
-Use this link
+To contribute to changes, feel free to fork this project on github and clone it to your local repository.
+Use this link https://github.com/carolineireri/ip_wk2

 ## Support and Contact details